 Q: What does it cost to join?

-A: The costs are minimal.
-There is a $120/year administrative fee and an expectation that cadets participate in and contribute to fundraising activities throughout the year.
+A: There is no direct cost.
+There is an expectation that cadets participate in and contribute to fundraising activities throughout the year.
 The funds generated are necessary in order to run the program.
-These fundraising activities include, but are not limited to:

 Q: Who instructs the cadets?

-A: Cadets learn from members of the Cadet Instructor Cadre (CIC), Canadian Armed Forces officers who are trained to instruct and supervise youth.
-In some cases civilian instructors (CIs) are called upon to assist.
+A: Cadets learn from senior cadets and members of the Cadet Instructor Cadre (CIC), Canadian Armed Forces officers who are trained to instruct and supervise youth.
+In some cases, civilian instructors (CIs) or civilian volunteers (CVs) are called upon to assist.

 Q: How are adult leaders screened before they are allowed to work with cadets?